okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ### Feature flags

-The only feature that is supported when you upgrade the widget is `features.hideSignOutLinkInMFA`, which hides the sign-out link for an MFA challenge.
+The only feature that is supported when you upgrade Sign-In Widget is `features.hideSignOutLinkInMFA`, which hides the sign-out link for an MFA challenge.

-The following specific features are no longer supported, and you can't configure them in the widget.
+The following specific features are no longer supported, and you can't configure them in the Sign-In Widget.
 Remove them from `features` in the JSON code:

 * `features.rememberMe`: Displayed the "Remember me" function when a user signs in.
 See the [Organization Settings](https://help.okta.com/okta_help.htm?id=ext_Security_General) section in the Okta product documentation to enable this feature.